Taranaki Mounga Project

 Taranaki Mounga Project is out and about sharing our stories.
 There’s been at least a dozen stories in the news media across multiple regional and national media organisations in the past year; The Taranaki Daily News, Radio New Zealand, TVNZ, Te Karere, Te Korimako and the Stratford Press.
 The stories have covered apprentices under DOC’s Jobs for Nature scheme, kiwi releases, calls for volunteers, appointment of new staff, working conservation dogs, translocations of species, 1080, and birds like the population of whio on the mountain doing well.

-Our education and promotional efforts help explain what we are doing and why, raising awareness of the importance of
+Our education and promotional efforts help explain what we are doing and why, raising awareness of the

 Read More »